Converter of signed binary one's complement: converting to decimal system (base ten) integer numbers

-Entered binary number length must be: 2, 4, 8, 16, 32, or 64 - otherwise extra bits on 0 will be added in front (to the left).
+Binary number's length must be: 2, 4, 8, 16, 32, 64 - or else extra bits on 0 are added in front (to the left).

 How to convert a signed binary number in one's complement representation to an integer in base ten: